gurafu-docs/open-weather-map-graphql/_pages/getting-started/quick-start.md

 ```

 And there you have it!
 You've just made your first query to the Open Weather Map GraphQL API. 🥳🎉🌤️

+The [Playground](https://rapidapi.com/gurafu/api/open-weather-map-graphql/playground) provides examples of how to run queries from your own code in various programming languages.

 See the [Queries](/open-weather-map/queries/) and [Mutations](/open-weather-map/mutations/) sections for more information on how to interact with the API.